25 Ways You're Damaging Your Health and Don't Even Know It

 Sure, we all know that eating junk food, avoiding exercise, and drinking like Jimmy McNulty isn't going to do any favors for your health and overall well-being.
 However, did you know there are many other habits, rituals, and practices most of us engage in that are also damaging our health—only we have no idea?

-The Remedy spoke to some of the top health and medical experts around the country to reveal all the ways that we are inadvertently doing harming ourselves.
+Eat This, Not That!
+Health spoke to some of the top health and medical experts around the country to reveal all the ways that we are inadvertently doing harming ourselves.

 Eating Anything That Has Been Tainted With This Chemical

 You might think you are eating a super-healthy diet, but are in fact consuming dangerous chemicals.
 "Most grain and soy products in North America are sprayed with glyphosate, a known carcinogen and gut microbiome disruptor," explains Dr. Steven Gundry, MD, medical director at The International Heart and Lung Institute Center for Restorative Medicine and the New York Times best-selling author of The Plant Paradox and The Plant Paradox Cookbook.
 Basically, we unwittingly eat glyphosate while eating "healthy" whole grain products.
 He points out that even new plant-based hamburger meat products may have glyphosate in them—as well as most of our animal products like chicken, beef or pork, as most are fed with these same tainted grains and/or soy.

 The Rx: In order to avoid eating foods tainted by glyphosate, there are a number of things you can do.
 Eat organically, eat locally by shopping at your farmer's market for meat and produce, or grow your own produce.

 Consuming Too Much Gluten